bajajahsaas/Pointwise-Ranking-Models/README.md

 Most commonly used models are - SgdSVM, RankNet, LambdaRank and LambdaMart.
 SgdSVM is implemented using python wrapper (pysofia: https://github.com/rth/pysofia) over C++ library named sofia-ml (https://code.google.com/archive/p/sofia-ml).
 Other models are implemented using RankLib module (https://github.com/jattenberg/RankLib)

+## Listwise
+These models are difficult to converge because evaluation metric is not a continuous function of model parameters.